Madrone Wall Rock Climbing

 Lead bolts have almost all been updated, and all routes now have bolted anchors.
 Most of these have hardware for lowering off, and this method is recommended, though rappelling is required in a few cases.
 Historically, many routes required you to top out and/or used trees for anchors, but this has been eliminated in order to reduce rockfall and poison oak exposure.

 Poison oak is rampant here, both on the wall in places, and along the trail, so tread carefully and be cautious where your rope and gear are set down.
+Though a lot of work has been done to clean the area up, garden clippers and a nylon brush are often handy, as the recent re-opening and the falcon closures mean that some routes remain a little dirty.

 There are two guidebooks that feature Madrone.
 The most up-to-date one is the Madrone and Carver Cliffs guidebook available via Rakkup.
 The Portland Rock Climbs guidebook by Tim Olson also contains the area, but it is very out-of-date: trail information, route grades, anchor positions, bolt counts, etc will differ from what is listed in here.